How Martina Navratilova Shaped the Future: A Legacy Timeline

 The Greatest Tennis Matches of the Twentieth Century by Steve Flink (1999-12-01)

-In 2000, Martina Navratilova was inducted into the International Tennis Hall of Fame.
+In 2000, Navratilova was inducted into the International Tennis Hall of Fame.

-In 2005, Tennis magazine selected Martina Navratilova as the greatest female tennis player for the years 1965 through 2005, surpassing Steffi Graf.
+In 2005, Tennis magazine selected Martina Navratilova as the greatest female tennis player for the years 1965 through 2005, ranking her directly above Steffi Graf.

-In 2006, Billie Jean King, a former World No. 1 player, described Martina Navratilova as "the greatest singles, doubles and mixed doubles player who's ever lived."
+In 2006, Billie Jean King, a former World No. 1 player, said that Martina Navratilova is "the greatest singles, doubles and mixed doubles player who's ever lived."

-In 2006, Martina Navratilova released a health and fitness book entitled "Shape Your Self".
+In 2006, Navratilova released a health and fitness book titled "Shape Your Self".

 Shape Your Self: My 6-Step Diet and Fitness Plan to Achieve the Best Shape of Your Life